 - Opportunities are created or updated when a Fundraise Up Donation is created or updated

-- Contacts are created or updated when a Fundraise Up Supporter is created or updated
+- Contacts are created, updated, or converted from Leads when a Fundraise Up Supporter is created or updated

-- Recurring Plans are created or updated when a Fundraise Up Recurring Plans is created or updated
+- Recurring Plans (a custom object we automatically make) are created or updated when Fundraise Up Recurring Plans is created or updated

 Fundraise Up does not handle any matching or de-duplication in Salesforce.
 This is completely managed via Salesforce Matching and Duplicate rules.